Princess Louise of Hesse-Darmstadt (1757–1830)

-Princess and Landgravine Louise of Hesse-Darmstadt (30 January 1757 – 14 February 1830) was a German princess.
+Princess and Landgravine Louise of Hesse-Darmstadt (Louise Auguste; 30 January 1757 – 14 February 1830) was a German princess.
 She was the daughter of Louis IX, Landgrave of Hesse-Darmstadt.
-On 3 October 1775 she married duke (later grand-duke) Charles Augustus of Saxe-Weimar-Eisenach and as such a member of the court sphere of Weimar Classicism.
-She was held to be serious and introverted but also compassionate and sympathetic, in the aftermath of the Battle of Jena which guaranteed her part in the later "myth of Weimar" ("Weimarmythos").
+On 3 October 1775, she married duke (later grand duke) Charles Augustus of Saxe-Weimar-Eisenach and became a member of the court sphere of Weimar Classicism.
+She was held to be serious and introverted but also compassionate and sympathetic in the aftermath of the Battle of Jena which guaranteed her part in the later "myth of Weimar" ("Weimarmythos").

 Life

 Early life

 The princess belonged to the House of Darmstadt, which held the Hessian landgraviate.
 She was born on 30 January 1757 in Frederick II's Prussian capital, Berlin, where her parents were due to the Seven Years' War.
 Her father Louis IX succeeded to the landgraviate in 1768 and was at the time of her birth fighting as a general for the Prussian forces.
 He was thus often away from his children and so the princess's education was in her mother Caroline's hands.
 Caroline educated Louise in the evangelical Protestant tradition, and she became interested in literature and music.